CirroBuild/FrostiDocs/blog/2022-05-26-query-benchmark-questdb-versus-clickhouse-timescale.md

 observed 5-8x ingestion rate difference between QuestDB and two other databases in this particular environment.
 Yet, that's nothing more but a note for anyone who wants to repeat the benchmark.
-If you'd like learn more on the ingestion perfomance topic, check out this
+If you'd like learn more on the ingestion performance topic, check out this
 [blog post](https://questdb.io/time-series-benchmark-suite/).

 Finally, we're able to run the first query and measure the hot execution time.